enthought/traitsui/docs/source/traitsui_user_manual/advanced_view.rst

 Advanced View Concepts
 ======================

-The preceding chapters of this Guide give an overview of how to use the View class to quickly construct a simple window for a single HasTraits object.
+The preceding chapters of this Manual give an overview of how to use the View class to quickly construct a simple window for a single HasTraits object.
 This chapter explores a number of more complex techniques that significantly increase the power and versatility of the View object.